AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

    ```
 - from there, you can adjust your source code to ensure the generated `./schema.json` remains correct in different scenarios

-If your changes affect **multi-file parsing** (i.e. your React source code (e.g. Header.jsx) imports components that live in differnt files), ensure cross-file components are linked correctly.
+If your changes affect **multi-file parsing** (i.e. your React source code (e.g. Header.jsx) imports components that live in different files), ensure cross-file components are linked correctly.

 If you choose to visualize the above schema,
 1. clone the react-diagram-visualizer repository